anetapie/car-rental/README.md

 3. List the brands of cars that are in class C.
 4. List the number of clients by age.
 5. List selected customers in the following age ranges: 18-24, 25-34, 35-44, 45-54, over 55.
-6. List the employees and the cities and area where they work.
+6. List the employees along with the cities and areas in which they work.
 7. List how many employees work in each area.
 8. Are there customers who have rented a car more than once?
 If so, who and how many times?
-9. List the number of days for each car rental.
+9. For how many days were cars rented most often?
 10. List the sum of rentals of each class of car.
 11. List the amount the customers had to pay for each car rental.
-12. Enter the total amount of all recorded car rentals.
+12. Show the total amount the customers had to pay for all rentals.
 13. List the phone number of each employee with the department and area.